Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints

 \section{Abstract}

-We derive sufficient conditions for a nonholonomic system to preserve a smooth volume form; these conditions become necessary when the density is assumed to only depend on the configuration variables.
+We derive conditions for a nonholonomic system subject to nonlinear constraints (obeying Chetaev's rule) to preserve a smooth volume form.
+When applied to affine constraints, these conditions dictate that a basic invariant density exists if and only if a certain 1-form is exact and a certain function vanishes (this function automatically vanishes for linear constraints).
 Moreover, this result can be extended to geodesic flows for arbitrary metric connections and the sufficient condition manifests as integrability of the torsion.
 As a consequence, volume-preservation of a nonholonomic system is closely related to the torsion of the nonholonomic connection.
-This result is applied to the Suslov problem for left-invariant systems on Lie groups (where the underlying space is Poisson rather than symplectic).
+Examples of nonlinear/affine/linear constraints are considered.